ChrisFrendo/CPS2002-SoftEng/readme.md

 where the player has to find the treasure while avoiding water tiles because these will send him back to the starting position!!

+## Installation

+1. Clone this repository or download the zip file
+2. Open the project using your favorite ide
+3. Find the Menu class in /src/main/java/menu
+4. Run the main method in this Menu class from your ide.

 ## Game Flow

 Upon starting the game some initial details have to be filled in, particularly